 iFanboy’s mission is very simple: we like comic books and we like talking about comic books.
 Whether it’s examining notable comic book runs or a hidden gem of a trade paperback, attending conventions and interviewing comic book luminaries, or just talking about whatever is interesting in the industry, iFanboy has the world of comic books covered.
 Every day on iFanboy you’ll find the latest in comic book news, reviews, and commentary filtered through the unique viewpoint of iFanboy’s founders: Josh Flanagan, Conor Kilpatrick, and Ron Richards.

 Originally from Maine, Josh Flanagan is the guy from iFanboy people can’t figure out how to label, which he greatly enoys.
 With plenty of love for mainstream superhero comics, but also a desire for plenty of other kinds of comics too, Josh demands the best from his comics.
 He’s the family man of the group, having left both Los Angeles and New York City to live in wooded New Hampshire with his wife, young son, and dog.
 He also fancies himself a comic creator, having created several comic book properties and continually devoting himself to the study of the comic book craft, and storytelling in general.
 He can’t believe he does this for a living, but still can’t explain it to his relatives.
-You can find more about Josh here and read his work on Graphicly here.
+You can find more about Josh here.

 Born and raised in the heart of New York City, Conor Kilpatrick came from a family that always encouraged reading.
 He doesn’t know exactly when he started his love affair with comic books–he just knows it was early in his life and that they’ve always been there.
 As the resident “DC Guy” of iFanboy, Conor is often called upon to explain infinite Earths and multiple reboots.
 But he doesn’t mind, Conor considers talking about that stuff half the fun of reading comics, which is why, after college, he started the e-mail discussion group that eventually became iFanboy.
 He currently lives by the beach in Los Angeles, CA.